Moodle aka Maltipoo is a cross between Maltese and Poodle. This small-sized dog is one of the best designer dog breeds in Australia nowadays.

 Best for apartments

 You won’t be needing a big home with a garden because Moodle is a small-sized dog that can adapt well in small apartments or condos.
+So, for those living in metropolitan cities where most of the people live in apartments, these dogs are ideal.

 Sensitive and loving